ditte816j/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.

+# 2024-01-06
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for readability and maintainability, not just for execution speed or cleverness."

+In essence, this emphasizes that while writing efficient code is important, it's even more crucial to ensure your code can be easily understood and modified by others (and yourself in the future).
+This means using clear and concise variable names, structuring code logically, adding comments where necessary, and following established coding standards and conventions.
+Remember, the costliest part of software development is usually maintenance, so write code with that in mind.